webix-hub/gitbook-webix-jet/details/subviews.md

 # Views

-After reading the first chapter of this guide, you are familiar with the concept of a _view_.
+After reading the "Basics" chapter of this guide, you are familiar with the concept of a _view_.
 Now it's time to find out all the ways of creating views.
 You can create views in three ways.

 ## 1. Simple Views